 Boy Wonder Productions is a full service media company specializing in the development and production of scripted and non-scripted entertainment.
-Boy Wonder Productions has produced over 120 hours of reality TV, including shows such as Daycare Divas (TLC), Mom’s Cooking (Lifetime Entertainment), Rescue My Renovation (HGTV), Daryl Hall's Restoration Over Hall, (DIY Network),
+Boy Wonder Productions has produced over 150 hours of reality TV, including shows such as Daycare Divas (TLC), Mom’s Cooking (Lifetime Entertainment), Rescue My Renovation (HGTV), and Daryl Hall's Restoration Over Hall (DIY Network).

-The company is currently in production on season seven and eight of First Time Flippers (DIY Network), season one of What You Get For Your Money (HGTV), and independent feature Mother.
+The company is currently in production on season ten of First Time Flippers (DIY Network), season one of What You Get For Your Money (HGTV), and independent feature Mother.

 ON BUDGET and ON TIME.